sshuttle/sshuttle/docs/tproxy.rst

   Otherwise sshuttle may attempt to intercept the ssh packets, which will not work.
 Use the ``--exclude`` parameter for this.

-- Similarly, UDP return packets (including DNS) could get intercepted and bounced back.
-This is the case if you have a broad subnet such as ``0.0.0.0/0`` or ``::/0`` that includes the IP address of the client.
-Use the ``--exclude`` parameter for this.

 - You need the ``--method=tproxy`` parameter, as above.

 - The routes for the outgoing packets must already exist.
 For example, if your